lab1092/blender-manual_ja/manual/composite_nodes/types/input.rst

    Texture node

-The :guilabel:`Texture` node makes 3D textures available to the compositor.
+The *Texture* node makes 3D textures available to the compositor.

 The Texture node makes 3D textures available to the compositor.
 A texture, from the list of textures available in the current blend file,